Microlearning Design Tips

 The Next Step

 The EdTech industry is constantly evolving, and new opportunities are being created every day.
 Do you want to reach your professional development goals early this year?
-With our university credit-rated programmes in Digital Learning Design and Instructional Design, you can advance your career and become job ready as a specialist in digital learning design.
+With our university credit-rated programmes in Digital Learning Design, you can advance your career and become job ready as a specialist in digital learning design.

 Furthermore, you can click here to read our blog about Webinar Highlights: Mobile Learning Fundamentals, which explores design principles, authoring tools, how to roll-out mobile eLearning & the future of the design trend.